Amy Jo Smith

 Ms. Smith has a bachelor's degree from Penn State Behrend--the Erie College in biology.
 After college she worked for five years at the Erie County Conservation District.
 Most recently she worked for three years at the Economic Development Corporation of Erie County.
 Her background has given her a wide perspective on community development and management of non-profits.
 She is currently going to school for a Master's of Non-profit Administration.
 Other activities include being a board member of Freshwater Future and participating in community events.

-Nate Millet joined the staff of Environment Erie as Environmental Education Manager.
 Nate graduated from Slippery Rock University with a Bachelor of Science in Parks and Resource Management with a focus on Park Law Enforcement.
-Nate interned at Presque Isle with the Department of Conservation and Natural Resources.
+While at SRU he interned at Presque Isle State Park with the Department of Conservation and Natural Resources.
 Upon graduation, Nate worked as a Park Law Enforcement Ranger for the National Park Service at Cape Cod National Seashore in Eastham, MA.
-Upon returning to Erie, Nate discovered a passion for education while working for Iroquois School District as an educational Aide.
+Always having a passion for nature and the outdoors, Nate wanted to educate others about the Environment and what better place than at Environment Erie.

 Nate’s main responsibility is managing Earth Action program designed to provide environmental education to local students and to challenge them to make a difference in the watershed by developing and implementing service learning projects in their schools and neighborhoods.

 In addition to providing programs in schools, Nate coordinates several Youth Training Days and teacher workshops throughout the year and manages all of our adult educational workshops.

 Angela spent the last twenty five years working for a local nonprofit as a community educator, program manager and development director.
 She attended Gannon University and Mercyhurst College to study early childhood education and special education.
 She received a paralegal certificate from Penn State Behrend.
 Angela is active with several women's organizations, is a fair-weather golfer and enjoys walking, reading and watching movies.
 Angela brings her varied and extensive experience to Environment Erie to help with accounting, human resources and fund development.